stashed/docs/docs/design.md

 A complete backup process may need to perform multiple function.
 For example, if you want to backup a PostgreSQL database, we need to initialize a `Repository`, then backup the database and finally update `Repository` and `BackupSession` status to inform backup is completed or push backup metrics to a `pushgateway` . `Task` specifies these functions sequentially along with their inputs.

 We have chosen to break complete backup process into several independent steps so that those individual functions can be used with other tool than Stash.
 It also make easy to add support for new feature.
-For example, to add support new database backup, we will just require to add a `Function` and `Task` crd.
-We will no longer need change anything in Stash operator code.
+For example, to add support new database backup, we are going to just require to add a `Function` and `Task` crd.
+We are going to no longer need change anything in Stash operator code.
 This will also helps users to backup databases that are not officially supported by stash.

 Some sample `Task` is given below: